AdaCore/ada_coding_standards/source/guidelines/dynamic_storage_management.rst

 The terms "static" and "dynamic" tend to be used in place of "declared" and "allocated", although in traditional storage management terminology all storage allocation in Ada is dynamic.
 In the following discussion, the term "dynamic allocation" refers to storage that is allocated by allocators.
 "Static" object allocation refers to objects that are declared.
 "Deallocation" refers to the reclamation of allocated storage.

 Unmanaged dynamic storage allocation and deallocation can lead to storage exhaustion; the required analysis is difficult under those circumstances.
 Furthermore, access values can establish aliases that complicate verification, and explicit deallocation of dynamic storage can lead to specific errors (e.g., "double free", "use after free") having unpredictable results.
-As a result, the prevalent approach to storage management in high-integrity systems is to disallow dynamic management techniques completely [1-4].
+As a result, the prevalent approach to storage management in high-integrity systems is to disallow dynamic management techniques completely.
+[SEI-C]_ [MISRA2013]_ [Holzmann2006]_ [ISO2000]_

 However, restricted forms of storage management and associated feature usage can support the necessary reliability and analyzability characteristics while retaining sufficient expressive power to justify the analysis expense.
 The following sections present possible approaches, including the traditional approach in which no dynamic behavior is allowed.
 Individual projects may then choose which storage management approach best fits their requirements and apply appropriate tailoring, if necessary, to the specific guidelines.

 Applicable vulnerability within ISO TR 24772-2:

-?
-6.39 "Memory leak and heap fragmentation [XYL].
+   * 6.39 "Memory leak and heap fragmentation [XYL].

 Realization
    There is a spectrum of management schemes possible, trading ease of analysis against increasing expressive power.
 At one end there is no dynamic memory allocation (and hence, deallocation) allowed, making analysis trivial.
 At the other end, nearly the full expressive power of the Ada facility is available, but with analyzability partially retained.
 In the latter, however, the user must create the allocators in such a manner as to ensure proper behavior.